+Indicator C2 The number of lets during the reporting year by source of let.

+For ALL landlords:

+(i) the number of lets to existing tenants;

+(ii) the number of lets to housing list applicants;

+(iii) the number of mutual exchanges;

+(iv) the number of lets from other sources.

+(v) For LAs only: the number of lets to homeless applicants.

+(vi) For RSLs only: the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by:

+section 5 referrals (RSLs);

+nominations from the local authority;

+other.

-Indicator The number of lets during the reporting year by source of let.
-For ALL landlords: C2 (i) the number of lets to existing tenants; (ii) the number of lets to housing list applicants; (iii) the number of mutual exchanges: (iv) the number of lets from other sources. (v) For LAs only: the number of lets to homeless applicants. (vi) For RSLs only: the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by: section 5 referrals (RSLs); nominations from the local authority; other. (vii) The number of other nominations from local authorities.
-Definition Lets to existing tenants Lets to those who were already tenants in one of the landlord's properties, who applied through the landlord's housing list/s.
+(vii) The number of other nominations from local authorities.
+Lets to existing tenants Lets to those who were already tenants in one of the landlord's properties, who applied through the landlord's housing list/s.
 (This covers all lists.
 For example, waiting or transfer lists or common housing registers).
 Lets to housing list applicants Lets to people who were not existing tenants and who were on the landlord's housing list or the common housing register in which the landlord participates.
 Do not include section 5 referrals or LA nominations.
 Mutual exchange scheme Where two tenants (whether or not from the same landlord) exchange homes and tenancies either locally or nationally.
-If the mutual exchange is between two of the landlord's tenants then this should be counted as two lets and if only one of the landlord's tenants mutually exchanges then this should be counted as one let.
-Lets from other sources This includes any lets made which are not covered by (i) Lets to existing tenants and (ii) Lets to housing list applicants i.e referrals from other groups or agencies (For LAs only) Lets to homeless applicants

-(For LAS only) Lets to nomeless applicants Lets to neonle assessed as statutorily homeles

-Lets to people assessed as statutorily homeless by the local authority and to whom the LA has a duty to provide permanent housing.
+If the mutual exchange is between two of the landlord's tenants, then this should be counted as two lets and if only one of the landlord's tenants mutually exchanges then this should be counted as one let.
+Lets from other sources This includes any lets made which are not covered by (i) Lets to existing tenants and (ii) Lets to housing list applicants i.e referrals from other groups or agencies.
+Ukrainian refugees given a SST or SSST should be included unless one of the other sources are applicable.
+(For LAs only) Lets to homeless applicants Lets to people assessed as statutorily homeless by the local authority and to whom the LA has a duty to provide permanent housing.
 (For RSLs only) Lets to people who were assessed by the LA as statutorily homeless and to whom the LA has a duty to provide permanent housing.
 Section 5 referrals, include those housed as a result of a section 5 referral.
 Nomination from local authority, for people whom the local authority has assessed as statutorily homeless.
 This may be applicable for RSLs who have not agreed a Section 5 arrangement with the local authority.
 Other, for those landlords that operate a Choice Based Lettings scheme this will include homeless people who have a priority pass due to the statutorily assessment.
 It will also include those whom the local authority has assessed as statutorily homeless and who the RSL has selected from a CHR.
-Nominations from local authorities With the exception of those assessed by the LA as statutorily homeless to whom it has a duty to provide permanent accommodation.
-It may include those whom the LA has assessed as homeless but to whom it has no duty to secure permanent accommodation.

-Inclusions/ exclusions

-Calculation